GSA-TTS/identity-dev-docs/_pages/saml.md

 ### Logout response

 After, login.gov will redirect and POST a form back to your registered Assertion Consumer Service Logout URL:

-Login.gov does not support Single Logout (SLO).
-The logout action will terminate the user's session at login.gov but will not end any other potentially active sessions within service provider applications.
-For example, if a user signs in to applications A and B through login.gov, a logout request from A will end their login.gov session, but will not affect the session in application B.

 ```bash
 POST ${ASSERTION_CONSUMER_SERVICE_LOGOUT_URL}